webmastersmith/vite-plugin-solid-image/README.md

       - `progressBar=true`
       - `print=true`
 - **Comments**
-  - it's better to remove dead code to avoid problems.
   - `{/* { Images(...) } */}` // will not be processed.
+    - because regex is used to locate the **Image** function, it may still 'find' the code if it doesn't look exactly like the example.
+Better to remove dead code and avoid problems.

 **vite.config.ts**